- Rational Approaches to Healing

 Background and General Comments

-Several years ago I heard Dr. James D’Adamo Sr. speak at a naturopathic conference about the role of blood type in disease and treatment.
-Since then, my clients and I have found many of his ideas valid and have continued to observe and record tendencies to illness and successful therapies based on blood type.
-His son, Peter, wrote several books since which brought laboratory validation to his father’s work using live blood cell analysis.
+Many years ago I heard Dr. James D’Adamo Sr. speak at a naturopathic conference about the role of blood type in disease and treatment.
+Since then, my clients and I have found many of his ideas valid.
+Later, his son, Peter, wrote several books (Eat Right 4 Your Type,…) which brought laboratory validation to his father’s work using live blood cell analysis.
 Some of the info contained below is a result of the older D’Adamo’s work, some the younger, and some of my own observations.
-(You can order a kit to find your blood type.)
+(You can order a kit to find your blood type, but I also have kits at my office)

-At the end of each blood type discussion below I provide a list of both the therapeutic foods and the inflammatory foods.
-If you have any inflammatory disease or are slow to resolve an inflammation, then it is important to avoid the inflammatory foods for your type.
-There is an app for the smart phone with an icon that looks like the cover of D’Adamo’s that is very useful.
+So for each blood type there is a list of foods which cause inflammation.
+There is nothing wrong with the food, but rather with our genetic incapacity to reduce that food without creating inflammation.
+If you have any inflammatory disease or are slow to resolve an inflammation, then it is important to avoid the inflammatory foods for your blood type.
+Also, if you want to reduce high blood pressure, or lose weight, avoid inflammatory foods.
+There is an app for the smart phone with an icon that looks like the cover of D’Adamo’s book (Eat Right 4 Your Type) that is very useful.
+It is kept updated with new info and has many features (about $4).

 Blood Type O

 I find that O’s (the most common blood type in the USA) are best characterized by their overall hardiness and their vigorous digestive capability – sometimes too vigorous as these are the people most commonly plagued by the over-acid stomach.
 To calm a stomach over-stimulated by worry consider Catnip (#180-4).
-Over-acid conditions in any blood type but especially O’s are announced by their light blue eyes.
-These often indicate a chronic mineral deficiency.
-Ignoring this mineral need (or using acid blockers) will result in early white hair, early bone loss or other degenerative bone diseases.
 A helpful aide to heal the tissue is Stomach Comfort (#1820-0)

 Type Os don’t generally do well on a multi vitamin but benefit greatly from Super Algae (#1056-5) instead which balances their endocrines, gives them sustainable energy, and provides them needed minerals.

-O’s don’t usually do grains very well (particularly corn and wheat, unless they are soaked – like in Ezekiel Bread) and will likely crave them and wear them (weight gain).
+O’s don’t usually do grains very well (particularly corn and wheat) and will likely crave them and wear them (weight gain).
 The solution is to replace the carb portions with light protein like eggs or turkey bacon especially in the morning.
 This reduces sugar cravings as well as carb cravings (dysglycemia).
 If O’s plan to do the Adkin’s diet, they would do well to supplement with lots of Kelp (#410-3) or Super Algae (#1056-5) (see Quality Issues because once much of the Kelp on the market had high levels of arsenic in it – Kelp (#410-3) has been checked for this).
 This helps the kidney with some the protein products it is receiving.
 Magnesium too will help the kidney to remove the metabolic waste of protein breakdown from the body.
-To loose weight O’s should avoid all wheat and corn products (especially if they are diabetic), kidney and navy beans, and cabbage, Brussels sprouts and cauliflower, or any of the inflammatory foods on their Blood Type list.
+To loose weight O’s should avoid all wheat and corn products (especially if they are diabetic), or any of the inflammatory foods on their Blood Type list.

 O’s with ulcers or with irritable or sensitive bowels should be taking Slippery Elm (#670-7) – 3 before each meal.
 They can also do the powder (#1391-2) 1&1/2 tsp in about 3/4 c water.
 They also benefit from Skeletal Strength (#1806-7) a supplement which tends to soothe the bowels and provide tissue rebuilding materials.
 Omega 3 (#1515-7) is generally the best anti inflammatory for O’s whether for bowel or joint pain.
 If stress is also involved, add GrapineHP (#1699-3) for its natural anti inflammatory action.

-Although O’s are rarely sick, the best approach to ward off an infection is to take kitchen herbs like Ginger, Cayenne and Garlic, to heat up their kettle.
+Although O’s are rarely sick (if they follow their O-diet), the best approach to ward off an infection is to take kitchen herbs like Ginger, Cayenne and Garlic, to heat up their kettle.
 They commonly test for CC-A (#840-5).
 This is Paavo Airola’s formula for colds and congestion.
-I’d also recommend a nice hot bath.
+I’d also recommend a heating pad.
 The popular herb Echinacea doesn’t seem to work as well for O’s as the herbs in CC-A.

-Finally, I’ve found O’s to be a hardy folk and the ones most likely to ignore signs of imbalance because they often go away with time.
+Finally, I’ve found that because O’s are a hardy folk, they are the ones most likely to ignore signs of imbalance because they often go away with time.
 They are the ones who are rarely sick as they grow up if they are blessed to be raised in a low stress family.
 Their Achilles heel is blood sugar regulation and are more likely to have problems with hypoglycemia (ADD & ADHD) and diabetes.
 O’s do not physically handle stress very well, and usually test for Chinese Stress Relief (#1863-5) to help with stress.
 Typically O’s will say to me, “…but I’m never sick – I rarely have a cold – I can’t believe I’ve been diagnosed with ___________” O’s can beat themselves up with poor diet and health habits and snap back fairly quickly to apparent good health.
 Deficiencies and stress catch up with them as they age and they are the most surprised.
-Download the dietary recommendations for an O blood type.
+Download the dietary recommendations for an O blood type (NOTE this is NOT up to date).

 Blood Type A

-Unlike O’s, those with blood type A (the second most common blood type) usually know from experience which foods and health habits they must or cannot abide by.
+Unlike O’s, those with blood type A (the second most common blood type) usually know from experience which foods and health habits they must abide by.
 When I give A’s a diet for their type they look it over and say, ‘Oh, I already know I can’t eat ______ or _____’.
 Their bodies are more sensitive to their environment and their foods.
 The most important rule for A’s regarding eating is to NEVER eat too much at one time NOR eat while stressed.
+I think of A’s as having a low horsepower digestion.
 Overeating clogs and putrefies the digestion system of an A. An early indicator of this is chronic sinus problems.
 Stress disables the release of digestive enzymes onto the food we have eaten, A’s become toxic with undigested foods, which gums up their circulation, then their lymphatic system, and then their respiration.
 Most A’s benefit from a course of Food Enzymes (#1836-9).
 Some do better on PDA (#1837-5) especially if they have to run to the bathroom immediately after eating.
 I don’t recommend staying on these but for maybe 1 bottle.
 We want the body to make its own enzymes.

 A’s sensitivity makes them the most vulnerable to toxic exposures.
 They are the ‘canary in the well’.
 Also because of their sensitivity, A’s make the best spouses because they easily read other people.
 They ‘get it’.